Adult ESL Classes: Advanced

 Hoover Public Library 200 Municipal Drive, Hoover, Alabama 35216

-Advanced-level ESL instruction for adult speakers of other native languages Join us at the library for weekly Advanced English classes.
+Advanced-level English as a Second Language instruction for adult speakers of other native languages.
 This class is free, and textbooks will be provided.
-Classes are taught by a TEFL-certified instructor.
+Classes are taught by a certified instructor.
 Placement tests are required.
-Registration begins August 1, 2022 at 10:00 a.m.
 Email Kim at hvrefdesk@hooverlibrary.org with questions.
 To register, visit www.hooverlibrary.org/esl.
+Location: Fitzgerald Room

 Info